-Ohio RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Ohio (Online & Campus) – 2021 Rankings

 Due to the increased demand for well-educated nurses and better patient outcomes across the state of Ohio, many registered nurses with ADN degrees or diplomas are going back to school.
 RN to BSN programs in Ohio give you credit for courses you have already taken as well as your work experience, allowing you to earn your degree more quickly – and often at your own pace.
 We have analyzed 29 different online, on-campus, and hybrid options in OH based on NCLEX pass rates, cost, student to faculty ratio, and graduation rates to bring you a detailed list of the top 10 RN to BSN options in the state.